RobertAlbus/clover/README.md

 Clover is a real time graph-based signal processing framework.
 It was initially developed for audio but can be used for arbitrary types of discrete time signals.

-This project is largely experimental and liable to change drastically.
-I recommend referring to specific commit hashes if you consume this library.
+This project is experimental and liable to change drastically.
+I am working toward a stable iteration of the library, but for now I recommend referring to specific commit hashes if you consume this library.
 Clover requires a compiler with C++20 support.

 Clover is permissively licensed and depends on open source software.
 See [LICENSE](./LICENSE) and [THIRD_PARTY.md](./THIRD_PARTY.md).